 Again, you can equally enhance your business processes and design a more compelling framework for preventing disputes that result from merchant errors such as weak order return policy or poor fraud detection protocols.

-By analyzing millions of disputes and using our proprietary algorithms, ChargeScore® can determine the chances of recovering each dispute with high accuracy.
+By analyzing millions of disputes and using our proprietary algorithms, ChargeScore® can determine the chances of recovering each dispute with high accuracy and based on that you can decide either you need a chargeback recovery service or not with a chargeback strategy.

 In today’s hyper-competitive digital economy, insightful data is vital for businesses, big or small, to thrive.
 By analyzing millions of disputes and using our proprietary algorithms, our system can determine the chances of recovering each dispute with high accuracy.